pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep3.md

 In this article we will create the home page of our SvelteKit website.
 The home page will include our name, social links, a short description, a section for recent articles, another for recent projects, and a contact form.

 To minimize back and forth editing, we follow a structured approach:
-1. Create dummy files for articles and projects.
+- Create dummy files for articles and projects.
+  - `src/lib/content/articles/*.md`
+  - `src/lib/content/projects/*.md`
-2. Build the contact form.
+- Build the contact form.
+  - `src/lib/components/ContactForm.svelte`
-3. Set up backend logic for fetching content.
+- Set up backend logic for fetching content.
+  - `src/routes/+page.server.js`
-4. Integrate the frontend with the backend.
+- Integrate the frontend with the backend.
+  - `src/routes/+page.svelte`
+  - `src/routes/+layout.svelte`

-In this step you will likely come accross unknown html classes, you can refer to the Tailwind (TW) CSS and DaisyUI documentation as mentioned in the [Recommended Resources](/blog/setting-up-sveltekit-website#optional-recommended-resources).
-Soon you will realize how easy it is to understand and remember the logic behind the class names.
+You will likely come accross unknown html classes, you can refer to the Tailwind (TW) CSS and DaisyUI documentation as mentioned in the [Recommended Resources](/blog/set-up-sveltekit-website#optional-recommended-resources).

 ## Create Dummy Articles and Projects